apparel

 All items are available in six different sizes.
 If you place your online order by August 31st at 5 PM, your selections will be waiting for you at the MS Challenge Walk.
 If you have any questions about the apparel, please email the MS Challenge Walk Team.

-Ken, a Worcester resident, joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
+Ken joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
 After walking for three years and 150 miles, he switched to the support crew and now rides his bicycle along the trail, providing whatever encouragement (and snacks!) he can to the 600 walkers.
-He is also on the event's steering committee and is this site's webmaster.
+He is also an alumnus of the event's steering committee and is this site's webmaster.